ikaikahussey/addhomonym1/site/posts/reapportionment.md

 Aloha Chair Aiona, Vice Chair Shigemasa, and members of the Reapportionment Commission.
 Thank you very much for the opportunity to testify.

 I’d like to state in advance of my remarks that I am a candidate for City Council in 2022, so I am not an unbiased commentator on this issue.
-And I am satisfied generally with the outcome of your work and thank you for the hours that you spent dealing with the question of the make up of the council.
+And I am satisfied generally with the outcome of your work and thank you for the hours that you've spent dealing with the question of the make-up of the council.

 I wanted to speak today briefly to highlight the path that we’re not taking with respect to reapportionment.
 Which is that we have not considered at-large or multimember districts, and I understand that there are legal questions that might be preventing us from taking that route.